 Sculptor, painter, draughtsman and printmaker, Alberto Giacometti is one of the great artists of the twentieth century.
-To coincide with Tate Modern’s Giacometti exhibition, we look at eight top things to know about the artist and his varied career.
+We look at eight top things to know about the artist and his varied career.

 1. He is an era defining sculptor

 Swiss artist Alberto Giacometti was awarded the grand prize for sculpture at the 1962 Venice Biennale, bringing him worldwide fame.
 In 2010, Giacometti’s life-sized bronze sculpture of a man, L'Homme qui marche I became one of the most expensive sculptures to ever be sold at auction.
 The same work currently appears on the 100 Swiss Franc banknote.
 A tribute to the radical artist.

 In 1931, Giacometti began to participate in some of André Breton’s surrealist group’s activities in Paris.
 Although he was later expelled from the movement due to his ’realistic’ works of models, Giacometti’s interest in surrealist forms and themes such as sexuality and trauma continued.
 Sculptures from the early 1930s which resemble toys or games invite the viewer to interact with the sculptures – a radical idea for the time.

 Born in 1901, Giacometti expressed an enthusiasm for art from an early age, creating his first oil painting aged just twelve.
 His father, Giovanni Giacometti was a successful post-Impressionist painter, his godfather Cuno Amiet was a Fauvist, while his brother Bruno went on to become an architect.
 His brother Diego was a designer and artist and Giacometti’s most important model as well as his assistant.

 Giovanni shared his passion for art and wood etchings with his son.
 Throughout his artistic career, Alberto experimented with a variety of printing techniques, including etching, engraving, aquatint and lithography.